Parable of the Lost Sheep

 Though the sheep in this story may have been foolish enough to wander from the flock, it was the responsibility of the good shepherd who owned it to bring it back home.
 When the good shepherd located the lost sheep, he saved it and returned it to where it rightfully belonged.
 As Jesus stated in John 10:28, “I give them eternal life, and they shall never perish; no one will snatch them out of my hand.”
 Genuine believers in Christ are likened to sheep, and the Lord’s sheep are saved through God’s gift of undeserved grace.

 Jesus came into this world with a purpose: to “seek and save that which is lost.”
 You need not worry about being lost any longer, as long as you place your faith in Jesus Christ.
 The Bible is clear that all the angels in heaven rejoice over every sinner who comes to Jesus in faith, securing eternal salvation for their once-lost soul.
-Through this new spiritual rebirth, our relationship with Christ restores fellowship between a Holy God and lost sinners.
+Through this new spiritual rebirth (healing/forgiveness/salvation/new heart), our relationship with Christ restores fellowship between a Holy God and lost sinners.

 Are you in a relationship with the Good Shepherd, or are you still lost?
 If you find yourself in the latter category, there is hope for salvation, but only if you turn to the one – Jesus Christ – who can help you and who died for you to cure & cleanse you from your sins (refer to our ‘Gospel’ page for guidance and instructions to receive this free gift!).